b1n4ryx/oscp-cheatsheet/README.md

-Comprehensive cheat sheet for OSCP lab and exam. this is with a format for Obsiden template, you can just download and import to use as templater to avoid manual editing of IP address
+Comprehensive cheat sheet for OSCP lab and exam. this is with a format for Obsiden template, you can just download and import to use as template with the help of obsiden templater plugin to avoid manual editing of IP address

 ## 1. Basic Enumeration Tools & Commands
 ### 1.1 Nmap Commands